ronalddengz/Williams-PE-Class-Sniper/README.md

 ***make sure you have selenium installed!***

 *how to do that:*
-1. Open terminal
+1. Open terminal<br>
-- Windows: ⊞ Windows key + X, and then selecting Windows Terminal (Admin)
+Windows: ⊞ Windows key + X, and then selecting Windows Terminal (Admin)<br>
-- Mac: ⌘ Commnd key + spacebar, type in "Terminal"
+Mac: ⌘ Commnd key + spacebar, type in "Terminal"

-2. Install selenium
+2. Install selenium<br>
 Type `pip install selenium` into your terminal

 ***and also download firefox, sorry guys***